Peter Curran (presenter): Career

-Other examples of his work include The Foghorn: A Celebration and The Electric Ride series for Radio 4 and BBC Online, for which he drove an electric car five thousand miles through seven European countries asking local people to recharge the battery every 100 miles.
+Other notable projects include The Foghorn: A Celebration and The Electric Ride, produced for BBC Radio 4 and BBC Online.
+For The Electric Ride, Curran travelled approximately 5,000 miles through seven European countries in an electric car, relying on local residents to recharge the vehicle every 100 miles.

-In April 2023, Curran joined the co-host roster of the long-running BBC Radio programme Saturday Live (radio series).
+In April 2023, Curran joined the presenting team of the long-running BBC Radio programme Saturday Live.

-With producer Tony Phillips, he presented a 'fascinating and shocking' audio history of Irish and African people in the Caribbean going back to the year 1543.
-'No Blacks, No Irish..' also investigated the notorious 'No Blacks No Irish No Dogs' slogan displayed in the windows of some UK boarding houses, pubs and rental accommodation mid-20th century.
+Working with producer Tony Phillips, Curran also presented an audio history of Irish and African communities in the Caribbean dating back to 1543.
+The program, 'No Blacks, No Irish..', was described as 'fascinating and shocking'. and examined the historical roots and later usage of the slogan “No Blacks, No Irish, No Dogs,” which appeared in the windows of some boarding houses, pubs, and rental accommodation in the United Kingdom during the mid-20th century.